 Corinne Lynds, Actual Media: With more than two decades of experience leading B2B editorial teams and content strategy on the agency side, Lynds is passionate about humanizing highly technical stories across Actual Media’s print, digital, and experiential platforms.
 She is responsible for managing all of the company’s editorial and content operations across the infrastructure, water, and environment sectors.
 Lynds is a compulsive storyteller who knows how to engage business audiences.

-Upcoming Webinar: Innovations in Stormwater Management
+Upcoming Webinar: Tacking Plastics in Freshwater

 Past Webinar: Defining the Blue Economy

 The United Nations definition of the blue economy is based on the “the improvement of human well-being and social equity, while significantly reducing environmental risks and ecological scarcities.”
 However, we believe that definition is too narrow and needs to be more all-encompassing of the entire water sector from coast to coast to coast.

 In our first session, we explored why the wider definition is warranted, why it’s important for the future of the Canadian water sector, and the importance of gaining a greater appreciation of all of our Canadian watersheds.

 Following our webinar on “Defining the Blue Economy,” we shifted our focus to “Building” the Blue Economy.
 Where are the infrastructure demands that can help ensure the Canadian water sector continues to prosper?